 Property agents’ commissions in France

 In France, it’s usually the buyer, not the seller, who pays a commission to the property agent.

-However, even if it appears that the seller is paying the commission, in many cases this commission has been already added on top of the price the seller requested.
-So, in the end, you as a buyer will still be paying the commission.
+However, even if it appears that the seller is paying the commission, in many cases, this commission has already been added on top of the price the seller requested.
+So, in the end, you, as a buyer, will still be paying the commission.

 The commission varies between 5 and 8 percent.
 Make sure to ask whether VAT is included.
 If not, add 20 percent of the commission to the final commission charge.

 A notaire is a person qualified in the French legal system.
 They can also be property agents.

 They legalize property purchase transactions and provide security to the contracts they supervise.

 A notaire must hold indemnity assurance, which provides a financial guarantee to the client.

 It makes sense to appoint your own notaire to act for you in the transaction rather than having the same notaire acting for both the buyer and the seller of the property.